Missoula County Lands Inventory, Assessment and Strategic Plan

 The mapping tool is an easy tool to navigate, but it could be improved to allow me to sort parcels and save that search. i.e. By being able to sort all the topographical valuations of "3", I could eliminate all the most difficult parcels to develop for housing and thereby narrow the possibilities to those parcels with the best opportunity, while noting that the other categories may hold value.
 The community can then convene, discuss, and weigh the trade-offs in a more informed manner.

-Heather Harp about 1 year ago
+Heather Harp over 1 year ago

 Personally I believe the open spaces should be left alone.
 Yes we need housing, but apartments aren’t the answer.
 Apartments are meant to address short term housing needs and the rent isn’t stable or too expensive (first, last and deposit just to move in).
 It’s okay for city to reach capacity and not develop every open space.
 If we develop everything we won’t have places to grow food.
 Leave these open spaces alone so wildlife has safe spaces to just be and just accept the fact Missoula is at capacity.

-Malamutes4me about 1 year ago
+Malamutes4me over 1 year ago

 Siesta Acres